-The confluence of extremely large maximal regret for $Y_U$ with a statistically insignificant difference $Y_O$ , leads the adaptive estimator, the soft-thresholding estimator and the pre-test estimator to all coincide with $Y_R$ .
+The confluence of extremely large maximal regret for Y_U with a statistically insignificant difference Y_O , leads the adaptive estimator, the soft-thresholding estimator and the pretest estimator to all coincide with Y_R .
 The motives for this coincidence are of course quite different.
 The adaptive and soft-thresholding estimators seek to avoid the regret associated with missing out on the enormous efficiency gains of OLS if it is essentially unconfounded.
 By contrast, the pre-test estimator simply fails to reject the null hypothesis that years of schooling is exogenous at the proper significance level.

 Despite the agreement of the three approaches, the extremely large adaptation regret exhibited by the optimally adaptive estimator suggests it is unlikely to garner consensus in this setting.
-Committing to $Y_R$ exposes the researcher to potentially unlimited risk.
-The adaptive and soft-thresholding estimators avoid committing to either $Y_U$ or $Y_R$ before observing the data but still expose the researcher to an approximately five fold maximal risk increase relative to $Y_U$ .
+Committing to Y_R exposes the researcher to potentially unlimited risk.
+The adaptive and soft-thresholding estimators avoid committing to either Y_U or Y_R before observing the data but still expose the researcher to an approximately five fold maximal risk increase relative to Y_U .
 A skeptic concerned with the potential biases in OLS is therefore unlikely to be willing to rely on such an estimator.

-Unce onstrained Constrained $\bar{R}/\Sigma_U \leq 1.2$ Adaptive Soft-threshold Adaptive Soft-threshold Estimate (fully nonlinear) 0.071 0.071 0.087 0.091 Max Regret 493% 537% 30089% 34086% Max Risk 455% 427% 20% 20% Threshold 2.07 0.45
+Unco onstrained Constrained $\bar{R}/\Sigma_U \leq 1.2$ Adaptive Soft-threshold Adaptive Soft-threshold Estimate (fully nonlinear) 0.071 0.071 0.087 0.091 Max Regret 493% 537% 30089% 34086% Max Risk 455% 427% 20% 20% Threshold 2.07 0.45 to schooling estimates of roughly 9%, approximately halfway between OLS and IV.
+The maximal regret of these estimates is extremely high, reflecting the potential efficiency costs of weighting Y_U so heavily.
+These efficiency concerns are likely outweighed in this case by the potential for extremely large biases.
+Though these estimates are unlikely to garner consensus across camps of researchers with widely different beliefs, the risk-limited adaptive estimator should yield wider consensus than proposals to discard Y_R and rely on Y_U alone.

-Table 7: Adaptive estimates of returns to schooling.
-"Max regret" refers to the worst case adaptation regret in percentage terms $(A{\max}(\mathcal{B}, \delta) - 1) \times 100$ .
-"Max risk" refers to the worst case risk increase relative to $Y_U$ in percentage terms $(R{\max}(\delta) - \Sigma_U)/\Sigma_U \times 100$ .
-The correlation coefficient is $\rho = -0.9998$ .
+Table 6: Adaptive estimates of returns to schooling.
+"Max regret" refers to the worst case adaptation regret in percentage terms $(A{\text{max}}(\mathcal{B}, \delta) - 1) \times 100$.
+"Max risk" refers to the worst case risk increase relative to Y_U in percentage terms $(R{\text{max}}(\delta) - \Sigma_U)/\Sigma_U \times 100$.
+The correlation coefficient is $\rho = -0.9998$.